sodeidelphonse/isdmtools/README.md

 plot_cv <- plot(my_folds)
 print(plot_cv)

-# Extract a specific fold (e.g., Fold 3) for modeling
+# Extract a specific fold (e.g., Fold 3) for modeling and evaluation
 splits_fold_3 <- extract_fold(my_folds, fold = 3)

 # You now have two clean lists of `sf` objects for training and testing